There’s an art to getting hip hop drums right.

 It’s all starts with the kick and the snare.
 Start with a basic kick, snare pattern and add in hi hats.
 Add a kick on the 1 and the 9 and the snares on the 5 and 13.
 Add in hi-hats for feel.
 That’s a basic hip hop beat.

-If you need more inspiration for hip hop drum patterns, check out our Hip Hop Drum Pattern Guide.
+If you need more inspiration for hip hop drum patterns, check out our Hip Hop Drum Guide Bundle.
 Follow those patterns to learn how to lay down a hip hop beat.
 Once you got those down, come back to this post to learn how to make your hip hop drums phenomenal.

 How Can I Make My Drums Better?